bgigiolio/Cooking-HS/README.md

 * For each report, you can view further details on that report or delete it

 # Overview of the routes in your Express server
+. is the baseURL which could be `https://cookinghs.herokuapp.com/` if using the deployed version or `http://localhost:3000/` if using the local version

+* ./
+  * Description: Landing page
+  * Input:
+  * Return Value:
+* ./recipes
+  * All recipes
+* ./recipes/:id
+  * Individual recipe page
+* ./recipes/newrecipe
+  * Adding a new recipe
+* ./login/*
+  * Login or signup
+* ./users
+  * the login-ed user profile
+* ./users/:id
+  * individual user profile
+* ./admin
+  * overall admin dashboard
+* ./admin:id
+  * a specific details page for a report from the admin page